surciuoli/gengraph/README.md

 Obviously, the generated file will contain `E+2` lines, where `E` can't be greater than `V*(V-1)`

 ## Usage
-From a Unix-like terminal type `./gengraph.sh V E C`, where:
+From a Unix-like terminal type `./gengraph.sh V E [C] [-u]`, where:
-* V is the number of vertex.
+* `V` is the number of vertex.
+Mandatory.
 It must be greater than 0.
-* E is the number of edges.
+* `E` is the number of edges.
+Mandatory.
 It will be cropped to `V*(V-1)`
-* C is the maximum cost.
-It must be greateh than 0.
+* `C` is the maximum cost.
+Optional.
+If not present, equal or less than 0, an unweighted graph is produced
+* `-u`, if present, indicates that the graph should be undirected.
+Optional.

 For example, executing `./gengraph.sh 3 5 1` it will output the following: